Noesis/UnrealPlugin/README.md

 * This Unreal Engine plugin.

-* The NoesisGUI SDK version 2.2.5.
+* The NoesisGUI SDK.
 You can download it from [our website](https://noesisengine.com).

 * Python with some additional modules to run the installation script (tested with Python 2.7 and 3.6).